kobros-tech/owl/README.md

 Here, you can use the reload button to refresh the extension.

 Note that you may have to open another window or reload your tab to see the extension working.
-Also note that the extension will only be active on pages that have a sufficient version of owl.
+Also, note that the extension will only be active on pages that have a sufficient version of owl.